Nikolai Kulchitsky

+Early life and education

 Born into an old untitled noble family of Polish origin, he was the second son of Konstantin Petrovich Kulchitsky (b.
 1827), a naval officer, and his wife, Elizaveta Prokofyevna Pavlova, daughter of a Colonel in Russian Imperial army.
 In 1874–1879 he studied at the Medical Faculty of Kharkiv Imperial University.
 In 1882 he became a doctor of medicine.

+Career

 In 1893 he became professor of histology at the university of Kharkiv, and was later appointed director of education in Kazan School District.
 In 1897 he described the endocrine cells of the small intestine which now bear his name (Kulchitsky cells).

 In 1906 Kulchitsky was a member of council of Kharkiv branch of The Union of Russian People.
 In 1916 he was appointed Minister of Education of the Russian Empire, a post he held until the February Revolution.
 In 1918, he was arrested by the Bolsheviks, but was soon released, and then went to Kharkiv, then arrived at Sevastopol.
 In 1921 he emigrated to England.
 He worked in the Anatomy Department at University College London.
 He died in 1925 after an accidental fall in the University College.

 He is known for discovering the Kulchitsky cells, which are named after him.